-If you wish to cancel the selection, click the selected image again while holding the "Ctrl" key ("Command" key for Macintosh).
+If you wish to cancel an image selection, click that image with pressing and holding the Ctrl key (the Command key in case of Macintosh) or just click any one of selected images.

 2. Click the "Save an Image" button in the main window.